 Call 911 or other emergency services immediately if you or a person you know has hypothyroidism and has signs of myxedema coma, such as:

 See your doctor if you have any symptoms that don't go away, including:

 If you have one or two of the above symptoms that have not changed or have changed very little over a long period of time, it's less likely that the symptoms are caused by hypothyroidism.
 Consult your doctor.

 Talk to a doctor if you are pregnant and have some of the above symptoms.
 Also talk to a doctor if you have hypothyroidism and are pregnant or are trying to become pregnant.
 Your dose of thyroid hormone medicine may need to be changed.

-Watchful waiting may be appropriate for certain adults with mild (subclinical) hypothyroidism whose blood tests show only modest changes.
-Talk to your doctor about treatment, its cost and possible risks and benefits.
+Watchful waiting may be okay for certain adults with mild (subclinical) hypothyroidism whose blood tests show only small changes.
+Talk to your doctor about treatment, its cost, and possible risks and benefits.
 Watch for any signs that your hypothyroidism is getting worse.
 Doctors often want people to have yearly thyroid function blood tests to check to see if thyroid hormone production is normal.

-If the above tests are not normal, antithyroid antibody tests may determine whether you have the autoimmune disease Hashimoto's thyroiditis , in which the body's defense system attacks the thyroid gland.
+If the results of the above tests aren't normal, you may have antithyroid antibody tests.
+These tests can tell if you have the autoimmune disease Hashimoto's thyroiditis.
+When you have this disease, your body's defense system attacks the thyroid gland.

 Talk to your doctor about whether testing is right for you.